-8.2 There will be occasions where short notice requests for information is required to support urgent customer enquiries, e.g. Press Office queries, responses to Ministerial Correspondence or Freedom of Information (FOI) requests etc. Information must be provided to meet MOD timescales and for Parliamentary Questions details must be provided the day the question is asked.

-8.3 The Supplier shall provide MI on litigation case data to MODs Commercial team on a monthly basis.
-This is to be provided by the 5th working day of each calendar month.
-The MI is to include, as a minimum, for each litigation case, details of; case reference number, hourly utilisation for each legal grade (including 2 hours free consultation/advice), the amount invoiced for legal fees, and the amount invoiced for disbursements.
+- 8.2 There will be occasions where short notice requests for information is required to support urgent customer enquiries, e.g., Press Office queries, responses to Ministerial Correspondence or Freedom of Information (FOI) requests etc. Information must be provided to meet MOD timescales and for Parliamentary Questions details must be provided the day the question is asked. - 8.3 The Supplier shall provide MI on litigation case data to MODs Commercial team on a quarterly basis.
+This is to be provided by the 5th working day of the first month after the reporting period.
+The MI is to include, as a minimum, for each litigation case, details of; Supplier's case reference number, claims management reference number, hourly utilisation for each legal grade (including 2 hours free consultation/advice), the amount invoiced for legal fees, and the amount invoiced for disbursements.
 Case hours worked and invoiced amounts are to be provided for the reporting month and as a running total.
-A status update for each case is to be provided i.e., open or closed.
+A status update for each case is to be provided i.e., open or closed. - 8.4 Detailed MI is to be provided to MOD (DJEP-CLCP) quarterly regarding received claims.
+This includes the numbers of litigated claims including an overall number of open litigated and closed litigated claims, a list of open and closed cases with the Supplier's case reference number and claims management reference number, claimant name, claimant type (i.e. Service personnel, civilian employee or other including service number or civilian staff number),TLB, type of claim (i.e. employers liability, public liability, third party motor claims. etc).
+Information shall include the category of claim for EL and PL claims.
+The Supplier is also required to provide 6 monthly claims report due by the end of the third week of April and October, respectively.
+Further details to be included at MOD's request. - 8.5 When requested, the Supplier must provide to the MOD requestor, information on, but not limited to; the number of contentious and non-contentious property matters, the number of contentious employment matters, the number of debt claims, the number of other litigated matters [value of reserves in respect of litigated claims], the fees incurred in respect of each category of matter, unbilled hours accrued, the disbursements, incurred, any other charges, any client complaints received (formal or informal) in that month relating to service performance or quality. - 8.6 Additional MI may be required to support the development of MOD's Intelligent Customer role to gain an understanding of any emerging trends.